The year 2020 has been a busy one for the real estate market. But what will 2021 be like? Check out this infographic to learn more.

 - Seattle is by far the largest city in Washington, in terms of population.
 It’s also the seat of King County.
 Over 776,555 residents call it home, according to the latest Census Bureau data.
 Major employers in the city include Amazon, Starbucks and Weyerhaeuser.

 The Cost of Buying a Home

 - Everett: Home buyers can clearly get more for their money in Everett, Washington.
-According to the real estate information company Zillow, the median home value in Everett was $381,500 as of August 2019.
-That followed a gain of 3.9% over the last year or so.
+According to the real estate information company Zillow, the median home value in Everett was $495,958 as of February 2021.
+That followed a gain of 13.8% over the last year or so.

-Is 2019 or 2020 a Good Time to Buy?
+Is 2021 a Good Time to Buy?

 While there are many factors that go into this kind of decision, cost and resale potential top the list.
 Costs in Seattle are already high, though things have simmered down somewhat.
 And costs in Everett, though much cheaper than Seattle, are on the increase.